gstepany/pcb_assembly_math6119/readme.md

 # Machine Simulation Project

+> ⚠️ **Note:** You are not in the main branch.
+This is a branch for cyclical paths.
+All machines are calculated to have cyclical paths.

 This project simulates the operation of machines based on given strategies.
 The simulation includes validation of actions, calculation of distances moved by machines, and identification of conflicts and penalties.

 ## Project Structure